-Each academic unit determines, consistent with its approved and registered curriculum, the number of coursework credits and the number of dissertation credits that will constitute the student’s program of study, including that portion of the work for the master’s that will form an integral part of the doctoral program.
-Minor courses included in the program of study should support the total program, rather than be restricted to academic unit boundaries.
+Each academic unit determines, consistent with its approved and registered curriculum, the number of coursework credits and the number of dissertation credits that will constitute the student’s program of study, including that portion of the work for the master’s (if applicable) that will form an integral part of the doctoral program.
+Graduate coursework included in the program of study must be relevant to the student’s area of study.

-The student must pass a qualifying examination no later than the end of the term prior to the term in which the student expects to complete doctoral degree requirements.
-The qualifying exam will be set by the student’s academic unit, and may be in oral or written form, or both.
-The student must demonstrate acceptable competence in any required languages or research tools as designated by the student’s program completing the qualifying exam.
+The qualifying exam format and timing will be set by the student’s academic unit, and may be in oral or written form, or both.
+The student completing the qualifying exam must demonstrate acceptable competence in any required languages, research methodologies, and other core competencies as designated by the student’s program.
 If the outcome of the qualifying examination is unsatisfactory, the student may be granted a second exam after an appropriate period of preparation as overseen by the student’s program director and academic advisor.

 Exceeding Time to Degree Requirements

-If the student has exceeded the seven-year limit for achieving ABD status, the student must register for GRD 991, which requires a minimum of one credit hour per semester, each fall and spring semester until ABD status is achieved.
+Students with an approved petition must register for GRD 991, which requires payment for a minimum of one credit hour per semester.
 If the student fails to register for GRD 991, for a given term, the student will be withdrawn from the program.